seajoshc/p4adotnet/docs/recipes/banana-bread.md

 1. Flip it right side up, try to be patient it probably needs at least another 15min to cool/set in the middle

 Serve warm or at room temperature, keep covered/sealed at room temperature.
 Add sprinkles or chocolate chips inside for a fun twist.

+Notes:
+- 4 large bananas works best after lots of experimentation :) But ultimately use what you have!
+- 1/2 tsp of nutmeg + cinnamon if you want more banana flavor to come out, or even omit entirely if you want.